Emperor Xiaowu of Jin

-Emperor Xiaowu of Jin (晋孝武帝 (晉孝武帝, Jìn Xiàowǔ Dì, Chin Hsiao-wu-ti); 362 – 6 November 396), personal name Sima Yao (司馬曜), courtesy name Changming (昌明), was an emperor of the Eastern Jin Dynasty in China.
-During his reign, Jin saw his dynasty survive a major attempt by Former Qin to destroy it, but he would nevertheless be the last Jin emperor to actually exercise imperial power, as his sons Emperor An and Emperor Gong would be controlled by regents and warlords (e.g. Huan Xuan and Liu Yu).
+Emperor Xiaowu of Jin (晋孝武帝 (晉孝武帝, Jìn Xiàowǔ Dì, Chin Hsiao-wu-ti); 362 – 6 November 396 (Note: According to Sima Yao's biography in Book of Jin, he died aged 35 (by East Asian reckoning) on the gengshen day of the 9th month of the 21st year of the Taiyuan era of his reign.
+This corresponds to 6 November 396 in the Julian calendar.
+Thus by calculation, his birth year should be 362.)), personal name Sima Yao (司馬曜), courtesy name Changming (昌明), (Note: In Zizhi Tongjian, Emperor Xiaowu was known by this name before he received any title.) was an emperor of the Eastern Jin Dynasty in China.
+During his reign, Jin saw his dynasty survive a major attempt by Former Qin to destroy it, but he would nevertheless be the last Jin emperor to actually exercise imperial power, as his sons Emperor An and Emperor Gong would be controlled by regents and warlords (Note: e.g. Huan Xuan and Liu Yu).
 Emperor Xiaowu died an unusual death—he was killed by his concubine Honoured Lady Zhang after he insulted her.